 \section{Cyclic symmetry in the toric case}

 The discussion on the operator $\frak p$ in Section \ref{sec:operatorp} shows that it is essential to use a system of perturbations of the moduli spaces $\mathcal M_{k+1;\ell}^{\text{\rm main}}(\beta)$ that is invariant under the cyclic permutation of the boundary marked points.
 The cyclic symmetry is also important when we study the moduli spaces of holomorphic annuli in Section \ref{sec:annuli}.
-(In doing so we need to consider the fiber product of moduli spaces of holomorphic discs, which appear at the boundary of the moduli space of holomorphic annuli, and to perturb it in a way invariant under the cyclic permutation of the boundary marked points.
-See the proof of Lemma \ref{doublegluelem}.)

 Such a perturbation is constructed in \cite{fooo091}.
 In this section we adapt this construction to the present situation and explain how we can apply a similar scheme to construct the cyclically symmetric analog $\frak q^{\frak c}$ to the operator $\frak q$.
 We also study the relationship between the operators $\frak q$ and $\frak q^{\frak c}$.